 - In a 10 inch skillet (preferably cast-iron), heat 2 tablespoons butter over medium heat.
 Add carrots and salt once melted, stirring to coat.

-- Place cover on skillet and cook for 10 minutes, then remove and stir in the garlic.
-Cook uncovered, stirring occasionally, until tender, about 13-15 minutes, until tender, but not mushy.
+- Place cover on skillet and cook for 15 minutes, then remove and stir in the garlic.
+Cook uncovered, stirring occasionally, until tender, about 10-15 minutes, until fork tender.

 - Then stir in remaining 1 tablespoon butter, honey, and parsley, cooking 2 minutes to combine.
 Taste, adjusting salt as needed.
 Serve warm.